storenth/pnk/README.md

 # pnk
-[EN] Produce a combination of subdomains without repetitions - generates permutations P(n,k) [RU] Комбинация доменов и слов на основе размещений без повторений P(n,k)
+Produce a combination of subdomains without repetitions - generates permutations P(n,k)

 # Make it work
 - [ ] replace each subs with each word: test.domain.com -> demo.domain.com